vcerny01/website/content/notes/Peloponnesian War.md

     - Stasis (civil war) in Corcyra (==427 BC==)
         - Begins with killing an official Athenian friend there
     - Cleon's victory at Pylos/Sphacteria against Spartans (==425 BC==)
-        - Cleon's has become very influential in Athens afterwards
+        - Cleon has become very influential in Athens afterwards
-    - There is a shortage of manpower in Sparta ([helots](Sparta.md#helots) and others get into battles as well)
+    - There is a shortage of manpower in Sparta (helots and others get into battles as well)
     - New Spartan general Brasidas launches a fast campaign north of Athens
         - Wins at Amphipolis (==424 BC==)
-            - The battle was led by Thucydides who is in response to this event [exiled from Athens](((XYKhFup5M)))
+            - The battle was led by Thucydides who is in response to this event exiled from Athens
         - In response to that, Cleon is appointed general and goes north to Brasidas
             - 422 BC - There's large battle, Athenians lose (600 of them are killed including Cleon), on Spartan they are only seven fatalities reported, but one of them was Brasidas
 - ### Peace of Nicias (==421 BC==)